skellis46/slipbox/pressure, stress and strain - the body in time.md

 #### being present

 In this moment, this body that seems to be me -- or that I call _mine_ -- is sitting in front of a screen.
 How does _your_ body feel right now?
 Where does it feel right now?
 What weighs heavily on your body that you might let go of?
+Isn't it remarkable -- and beautiful -- that you are able to recognise these feelings in your body and recognise them as belonging to you?

 In dance and performance practices -- both in and outside of the University -- what do we artists do?
 We make performances.
 They are performances of enormously different scales, shapes, sizes, and colours.
 Sometimes they involve many many people, other times just a few (rarely just one, even when we call them "solos").
 They are sometimes unpopular, sometimes popular -- although not nearly as culturally relevant as film or music.
 Sometimes they are under-developed, sometimes over-cooked, sometimes successful, sometimes not (however you might imagine 'success' to be gauged) They express ideas, they captivate, they alienate, they distract, they are didactic, they are open to interpretation.
 In dance -- or at least in so much of dance -- they are people moving (sometimes to music, sometimes not).
 It's absurd to attempt to characterise the set of global artistic practices that might fall under the banner of 'dance' or 'performance' as I've just done.
 So forgive me my hubris.
 But I'd like to propose that one thing all dance (perhaps all performance including theatre and opera) has in common -- from social dancing, to artistic dancing -- is a concern for, pleasure in, and deep curiosity about something that is called many things, but most often "presence."
 That _being present_ is an essential part of dancing (and performance) -- perhaps even an essential part of being human -- and somehow that not being present is a bad thing, or something to be avoided.
-Being present is the opposite of blanking while performing; or being so self-conscious -- or perhaps hyper-judgmental -- while out social dancing that your body refuses to move.
+Being present is the opposite of blanking while performing; or being so self-conscious -- or perhaps hyper-judgmental -- while out social dancing that your body refuses to move, or you refuse to move it.

+**sort out this transition**

 Nevertheless, most products -- including performances -- can be (perhaps cynically) summed up as "take, make, use, lose."[Kate Raworth, in @krznaric-2021-good p.206] We take the Earth's materials, make them into things we want or like, use them a bit (or present them), and then they are discarded or lost.
-This is not to say that they don't produce some cultural value.
+Which is not to say that they don't produce some cultural value.

 You can imagine the tension or contradiction between such a mode of production, and a set of artistic practices predicated on presence.
 It's a strange formula: